 Shomrah: Her name means ” she guards” in Hebrew which is the perfect name for our livestock guardian.
 Beautiful, big and really fluffy, her originally white fur (now tan and brown with mud) keeps her nice and warm on cold winter nights when she loves to roll in the snow.

 Rayah: Her name means “friend or companion” in Hebrew.
 She is exactly that.
 Attention demanding, snuggle craving and oh so loving.
 The only thing that keeps her from being the absolute perfect dog in the world is the drool that runs from her mouth like a faucet when food is present.
 Thank you to the Saint Bernard genes she received from her mother!
 Thankfully her father was a Newfoundland, but it only helps a little bit.
 We call her a “kitty-pup” because she behaves more like a cat than a dog.
 She rubs her head against your leg to get your attention and her favorite place to curl up is on your lap!
-At 90 pounds and still growing, that’s a big lap dog!
+At 90 pounds, that’s a big lap dog!

 Henry: Henry is our oldest and friendliest cat.
 He used to have quite a weight problem but thanks to diligent watching of the food bowls, he is much sleeker and healthier.
 He keeps careful track of the time (breakfast time and dinner time) and lets us know rather loudly that it is time for his special can of food to be opened!
 He and Eva are good buddies and can be seen (and heard!) wrestling or chasing each other around the house.